andrewgierens/tessie_python_api/README.md

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact
-If you have any questions or want to reach out, you can contact me at apgierens@gmail.com

 ## Contributors
 <!-- readme: contributors -start -->
 <table>